Personal Injury Lawyer Houston

 Express assumption of risk typically involves a contract or agreement between the parties that contains an assumption clause.
 The person participating in the activity signs a waiver and agreement stating they understand the risks and agree to participate regardless.
 The deals often contain language relieving the owner or operator from any liability for damages.

-No Defense to Intentional Torts Assumption of risk is not a defense to intentional torts.
+No Defense to Intentional Torts Assumption of risk is not a defense against intentional torts.
 It is, however, a defense to wanton or reckless conduct.

 Here at the Houston Injury Lawyers, PLLC, our hard-working, dedicated team of attorneys has a history of success in similar cases.
 We have won favorable outcomes for a range of clients across many instances.